 This is a guide about reusable gift tags.
 Gift tags don't need to be disposable.
 With some creativity you can create beautiful tags that can be reused.

 When I was a child, my mother would make special Christmas present name tags for me and my sisters.
 Using Christmas cards, we had received she would cut them out and decorate them using yarn, ribbon, lace, etc.

 Since many of us have so many photos laying around, I decided to use them as name tags for gifts.
 I have 5 children, so instead of writing their names on each present, I tape a photo of them on their packages.
-A creative way to lighten the photo load.
-They all love this.

 I save Christmas cards (my own and from friends) and cut out any large shapes on the front (nativity scene, angel, snowman, Santa playing soccer or tennis or football, candy canes, reindeer, etc.).

 Picture name tags for gifts.
 This works great for any gift giving holiday or occasion.